It’s no secret that we are living in challenging economic times.

 The proof, you might say, is in the cereal.

-an interesting piece via Frontify, breakfast giant Kellogg took its main rival Post to task during the Great Depression, and came out on top.
+According to an interesting piece via Frontify, breakfast giant Kellogg took its main rival Post to task during the Great Depression, and came out on top.

 In the 1920s, before soup kitchens and long unemployment lines, Post dominated the breakfast cereal market while Kellogg’s was a far second.
 After the horrendous stock market crash through the country into financial ruin overnight, Post decided to trim its advertising significantly, while Kellogg’s did the opposite.
 They actually doubled their ad spend, and “snap crackle and popped” their way to a 30% profit increase!